 Pro-tip for May

-Speaking of pro-tips, my very important summer tip is very, very, very importantly is that you need to pack an eye-mask for your May trip.
-“What’s an eye-mask, Jeanie?”
+Speaking of pro-tips, my very important summer tip is very, very, very important is that you need to pack an eye mask for your May trip.
+“What’s an eye mask, Jeanie?”
 What are you talking about?
-This is an eye-mask, my friends.
+This is an eye mask, my friends.
 And let me tell you, this will save you so many hours of tossing and turning because when the sun is out for that long, it’s literally light in the sky.
 It doesn’t get dark, but for maybe a few hours, this will be your best friend.
 This one is my favorite because you can’t see through it and it’s really soft and comfortable.
 You just put it on your eyes and you’re good to go.
-And now, the daylight hours, they won’t affect you.
-I’ve linked my favorite mask in the description below, so make sure to check that out.
+And now, the daylight hours, won’t affect you!
+Shop my FAVORITE EYE MASK.
 Trust me.
-May, June, July, you’re going to want a sleep mask.
+May, June, July, you’re going to want a sleep mask!

 Weather in May